 You hoped you’d never get here.
-Your WordPress blog was hacked, and all the easy quick clean up methods didn’t work.
+Your WordPress site was hacked, and all the easy quick clean up methods didn’t work.

 It looks like you have to trash the database and start again.
 Gulp.

 If you have some technical skills, you can get through this without the help of a developer.
-Here are the steps I take when rebuilding a blog from scratch.
+Here are the steps I take when rebuilding a website from scratch.

 It is possible that you have a backup from before the infection that you can use, but with malware it’s difficult to pinpoint exactly where the infection is located.
 Like cancer, if you miss one line of rogue code, you could end up in the same spot again.
 That said, if you really don’t want to rebuild, you can try downloading your entire directory onto your computer and run anti-virus software to try to pinpoint the infection.
 But at that point, you are really doing a web developer’s job, and you need experience to successfully get rid of all the malicious code.

 So who is this tutorial for?
 People with malware infections that can still access their dashboard.
 This tutorial will save ALL your content, pages, posts, comments, and images, but will require you to rebuild your design (on some level) and create a new database.

 You’ll need a few tools.
 Before you start, download two different programs: Avast Anti-virus software and Filezilla.
 One is an FTP program that helps you easily and quickly transfer files, and one will scan your files for infections.

 1. Log into your WP account.
 Using a screenshot capture option, take pictures of any style settings, widget options, etc. You’ll have to rebuild all that and it’s easier if you have something to help you remember.

 2. Copy any custom html codes and stick them in a text edit file where you can easily grab them again.
 If you have a lot of css styling, copy the codes and save them in separate text edit files.